-The latest population estimate available from the American Community Survey indicates the Township population has dropped by 95 persons to 3,748, a decline of 2.4%. (these paragraphs were revised to clarify the Census data)
+The latest population estimate available from the American Community Survey indicates the Township population has dropped by 95 persons to 3,748, a decline of 2.4%.

 Population decline is not unique to L'Anse Township, it is happening all across the State of Michigan and in many rural communities across the country.
 Household size is has slowly declined over the past few decades.
 Recently it was reported that Michigan's fertility rate is also declining, in 2018 recording the second highest drop in the annual number of births since 2000.
 At 18%, this decline is the second largest drop in the country.
 Birth declines are greatest in Michigan's northernmost counties.
 Experts agree the implications of this are serious and will affect the ability for employers to fill positions, the ability to attract new employers to a community, and paying to maintain services in communities.
 In addition, the coming decades will see significant population loss as the baby boomers age.